vinaysaiadepu/moodle-on-aws-opsworks/README.md

 - PHP 5.6
 - Memcached (runs on 1st front-end web server)
 - Amazon RDS (MySQL 5.7)
-- App install from S3 Bucket or Github
+- Moodle install from S3 Bucket or Github (Moodle 2.6 and 3.1 tested, others should be fine)
 - Phymyadmin
 - MoodleData backup to S3